ELEARNING ALL SCHOOL LINKS

 Read/Download/Print: WCHS/WACC Parent Letter 48 Hour New Protocol with Examples

-If school is canceled, eLearning assignments will be posted on the day of the cancellation as opposed to assignments being posted on a Saturday.
-Please refer to the frequently asked questions below for more details about eLearning Days.
+If school is canceled, eLearning assignments will be posted on the day of the cancellation.
+Please refer to the frequently asked questions (FAQ) below for more details about eLearning Days.

 Q - When will lessons be posted on a same-day eLearning Day?

 A - If the cancellation was called by 6:00 a.m. or the previous night, the lessons should be posted by 9:00 a.m.
 If WCS started with a two-hour delay that turned into a cancellation, lessons should be posted by 11:00 a.m.

 Q - Where can students/parents find eLearning Day lessons?